thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/entity-table-widget.md

 entity-digits:
     0:
         image: /images/user-guide/ui/widgets/entitywidget/entity-digits-pe.png
-        title: 'Enter the desired symbol to be shown next to the value.
-Enter the number of the digits to be displayed after the floating point number.
+        title: 'Enter the desired symbol to be displayed next to the value.
+Input the number of the digits to be displayed after the floating point number.
                 Apply the changes by clicking the checkmark in the upper right corner of the screen.'
     1:
         image: /images/user-guide/ui/widgets/entitywidget/entity-digits-1-pe.png